iairu/iairu.com/README.md

 ### A short ToDo list of stuff to be done before release

 - `dev/[slug]` - 404 instead of 500
-- create `[lang]` and create some kind of a SEO-friendly language URL handling
+- ~~create `[lang]` and create some kind of a SEO-friendly language URL handling~~
 - biography, some numbers and catchy text content overall
 - Maybe also:
   - TOC-style side menu for .md generated content
+  - History navigation on modals
   - Stats component with cool circles
+  - A ton of other stuff written in my OneNote

 ### Best-practises not used in practise